evnchw/evnchw.github.io/_quant/20240723_refresher_fokker_planck.md

 2. We derive its forward Fokker-Planck equation that specifies how its probability distribution evolves over tiem.
 3. We tie this back to the MFG formulation in the Achdou/Cardialiguet notes.

 For (1-2), the Fokker-Planck derivation primarily summarizes general notes on Fokker-Planck (Orlandini 2024; Wolschin 2024; Liang 2024; Brown 2024; Frouah 2024).
-The main contribution here is to formulate the derivation for the MFG formulation, and also gather/fill in treatments of boundary conditions & time/space integrals in a single place.
+The main contribution here is to formulate the derivation for the MFG formulation, and also gather treatments of boundary conditions & time/space integrals in a single place.

 ## In a nutshell: the FP equation provides a way to model the evolution of a probability density over time